rachmadaniHaryono/pyrepl/README.md

    probably require small modifications (but I'm not sure anyone has written any of these yet!).
  + A prototypical pygame console.

+### Other versions summary

-           -- see CHANGES for more details and older news
+ see CHANGES for more details and older news